How intestacy affects us?

 All of this may be true but you need to think about the following:

-I HAVE NOBODY TO LEAVE IT TO - Except the Crown
+I DO NOT HAVE ANYBODY TO LEAVE IT TO - Except the Crown

 If you do not make a Will and specify somebody then guess who receives your estate?
 The Crown.